1forh/zacharyminner.com/content/notes/how-to-get-your-coworkers-to-use-gitmoji.md

 4. Tell newer developers that this is the way to do things where you work.
 Get them using emojis.
 Get them on your side.
 They are easy to influence.
 5. Bribe a coworker.
 A small bribe can go a long way to nudge the progress forward here.
 Don't be afraid to buy someone a beer if they'll try out [Gitmoji](https://gitmoji.carloscuesta.me/).
 6. Just wait a little bit.
 Things will fall into place.
 Be patient.
-7. After a few days you probably have the whole office using it.
+7. After a few days, the whole office will be using it.
 Nice work. 👍

 ## Making Things Easier